-Technical preview functionality is supported for evaluation purposes but is unwarranted and is not production-ready.
-Informatica recommends that you use in non-production environments only.
+Technical preview functionality is supported for evaluation purposes but is unwarranted and is not supported in production environments or any environment that you plan to push to production.
 Informatica intends to include the preview functionality in an upcoming release for production use, but might choose not to in accordance with changing market or technical circumstances.
 For more information, contact Informatica Global Customer Support.